jvde-github/AIS-catcher/README.md

 ## Available models

-As highlighted in the previous section 4 different receiver models are embedded in the program:
+In the current version 4 different receiver models are embedded in the program:

 - `Default model`: a simple coherent demodulation model that tries to make local estimates of the phase offset.
 The idea was to find a balance between the reception quality of coherent models and robustness of non-coherent model.
 - `Base model (non-coherent)`: base model similar to rtl-ais with some modifications to PLL and filter [see https://jaspersnotebook.blogspot.com/2021/03/ais-vessel-tracking-designing.html].